Draft City Plan amendment: The Spit Master Plan implementation (key development sites)

 • Your link to GCCC website does not reveal the amendment - why is it so hard to find (I looked through all sections, and none included 'amendment' in the title; why is it not here on this page instead)?
 Regarding this hidden amendment and future developments, The Spit Master Plan consultation also effectively hid/buried the idea of a CST in jargon and pretty pictures, without options for the public to say/vote NO to a CST (as we have fought for and won over decades now).
 Understandably, the public is suspicious about the deceit and secrecy between GCCC and State Government.
 It is clear and obvious that those in power, against the express interests and wishes of the people, still intend to use the current implementation and associated development to further this CST agenda.
 With this understanding, I ask a planner: Does this amendment allow for height limits above 3 stories in violation of the City Plan?
 How will leasing state-owned land enhance recreation when it will increase usage and built environments?
 When will the government's previous commitment to grant the Spit to the people in perpetuity be realised, with Phillip Park protected as open public recreation space?

-BornGC74 asked almost 4 years ago
+BornGC74 asked over 4 years ago

 We are sorry you experienced some difficulties accessing the amendment package.
 The amendment package can be reached by clicking the ‘Amendment and supporting information’ within the ‘Resources’ box of our GC Have Your Say website (https://www.gchaveyoursay.com.au/thespitkeydevelopmentsites).
 Alternatively, you can follow this link: https://www.goldcoast.qld.gov.au/supporting-documents-for-the-spit-master-plan-implementation-53994.html